LuxMiranda/herms/README.md

 - Serving size adjustment! :DDD
 - Remove recipes :(
 - View metric recipes in imperial units and vice-versa
-- Import and export recipe files
+- Import and export recipes as JSON or YAML
 - Generate shopping lists
 - Keep track of recipes with tags
 - Set default unit systems, serving sizes, language, and recipe (see